 Cruising Area

-NZ coastal waters are the standard coverage area.
-Extended cruising to the Pacific Islands, Australia, or beyond requires additional cover and higher premiums.
-Some areas (e.g., tropical cyclone zones) may be excluded seasonally.
+Australian coastal waters within 200 nautical miles are the standard coverage area.
+Extended cruising to the Pacific Islands, New Zealand, or Southeast Asia requires additional cover and higher premiums.
+Tropical cyclone zones may be seasonally excluded from certain policies.

 🔧